Cellphone Carriers, Businesses Ending Use of 3G Network Services

 SAN FRANCISCO (KPIX 5) — Remember when 3G service was all the rage for your mobile phone?
 Starting on 2/22/22, 3G will begin to go extinct, as carriers begin to phase the service out.

-It was rough, but 3G first brought websurfing to your phone, beyond the standard phone calls and text messages.READ MORE: Inmate Dies At Elmwood Correctional Facility in Milpitas
+It was rough, but 3G first brought websurfing to your phone, beyond the standard phone calls and text messages.READ MORE: San Jose Police Arrest 35 Suspects Wanted For Alleged Sex Crimes

 AT&T is leading the change.